Joshua-Raphael/ADV102FinalProject/README.md

-GROUP MEMBERS \n
+GROUP MEMBERS

-#Joshua Raphael Gayoba
+Joshua Raphael Gayoba

 # Welcome to your Expo app 👋